My Ideal LiteSpeed Cache Settings for WordPress Websites

 8. Advanced Settings

-For the Advanced Settings section, leave them all off and alone, especially Instant Click.
+For the Advanced Settings section, leave everything off and alone, especially Instant Click.
 I bring this up because you will be inclined to turn it on when you see it.
 This setting preloads the page where a visitor hovers over its link on the current webpage.

 While this does make loading that page much faster if the visitor clicks on its link, this setting has nothing to do with the initial page load for them.
 When turned on, this setting slightly decreases website performance because your site will have to preload the pages to which the current webpage links.
 As a result, a mid-level warning will likely appear in your Page Speed Insights test results.